 This course is designed as a co-requisite course and should only be taken with MATH 1111 College Algebra.
 Students enrolling in this co-requisite course must remain enrolled in both courses for the semester.
-Students will not be permitted to withdraw from one of the courses (either MATH 0111 or MATH 1111) and not the other.
-Students who do not successfully complete this course will be expected to re-enroll in the co-requisite model (Math 0111 and MATH 1111) or in MATH 0099 the following semester.
-In this course students will demonstrate a sufficient understanding of prerequisite material required for the successful attainment of College Algebra Goals.
-After completing this course, the student will be able to: 1.
-Examine relationships using functions in multiple ways (graphical, numerical, symbolic and verbal).
-2. Organize and combine mathematical information, concepts, and thoughts to solve problems and simplify expressions.
-3. Demonstrate mathematical creativity and critical thinking by applying problem-solving strategies to solve multiple-step problems.
-4. Illustrate the use of appropriate technology in the evaluation, analysis, and synthesis of information in problem-solving situations.
-5. Identify and use mathematical language appropriately.
-6. Identify and use appropriate study skills to enhance the possibilities of future success in mathematics and science courses.
+Students will not be permitted to withdraw from one of the courses (either MATH 0999 or MATH 1111) and not the other.
+Students who do not successfully complete this course will be expected to re-enroll in the co-requisite model (Math 0099 and MATH 1111) or in MATH 0099 the following semester.
+This course is designed to support students taking MATH 1111: College Algebra with just-in-time assistance.
+Topics will parallel topics being studied in MATH 1111 as well as essential quantitative skills needed to be successful in MATH 1111.
+After successfully completing this course, the student will be able to: 1.
+Express and analyze relationships using functions in multiple ways (graphical, numerical, symbolic and verbal).

+2. Manipulate mathematical information, concepts, and thoughts to solve problems and simplify expressions.
+3.

+Demonstrate mathematical creativity and critical thinking by applying problem-solving strategies to solve multiple-step problems.
+4. Use appropriate technology in the evaluation, analysis, and synthesis of information in problem-solving situations.
+5. Use mathematical language appropriately.
+6. Learn appropriate study skills to enhance the possibilities of future success in mathematics and science courses.